 The purpose of the Summary is to grab the reader’s attention using industry keywords, value statements while also being brief.
 Three to four lines are all that are required.

-Another fault we found with the Summary were a slew of clichés.
+Another fault we found with the Summary was a slew of clichés.
 We counted eight clichés, some of which were “motivated,” “dedicated,” “professional,” etc. On the bright side, our writer included strong industry-related words and phrases, such as “logistics,” “distribution,” “manufacturing,” “warehouse relocations,” “ISO 9001,” and more.
-Strong industry-related words are necessary to get a resume past an applicant tracking system (ATS), which scans a resume for said words.
-If the resume doesn’t contain keywords, it doesn’t get read by human eyes.
+Strong industry-related words are necessary to get a resume past an applicant tracking system (ATS), which scans a resume for keywords.
+If the resume doesn’t contain them, it doesn’t get read by human eyes.

 Our resume writer hit the mark on listing the most important skills our candidate possesses.
 Among them were: “Purchasing,” “Inventory Control.”
 “Contract Negotiation,” “Quality Control/Assurance” and others that were suitable for our candidate’s occupation.
 However, instead of placing the skills below the Summary, he placed them in a margin on the right-hand side, which distracted our eyes when reading and made the Summary section seem more crowded, thus more difficult to read.
 In addition, this style, like the font he chose, is outdated.
 Resumes today are flat, meaning the text runs from left to right without any sidebars and boxes.
 Finally, most ATSs don’t digest tables well; words end up scattered and out of place on the reader’s screen.
 We were not impressed with the formatting our writer used in listing our candidate’s skills, but we appreciated that he included strong industry-related ones.